candlecao/void-generator/README.md

     -i "http://localhost:8890/.well-known/void" \
     -g "http://theSession"
 ```
+Upon execution, it will generate the VOID info in the file named "void-specific-graph.ttl".
+For subsequent steps, please refer to the following "3.3" about uploading back the VOID info file back to Virtuoso...

-The IRI is supposed to be the URL of the published location of the void file/service description.
+(The IRI is supposed to be the URL of the published location of the void file/service description.)

 ## 2. Running against a regular SPARQL endpoint